JulianStJohn/blog/README.md

 # blog
-Blog content and a very minimal parsing/taxonomy skeleton
+Articles and blog content and a very minimal parsing/taxonomy skeleton